laurenpioli/Resume-Project-01/README.md

 7. JavaScript Feature #2
 My project has two JavaScript functions that perform some form of mathematical operation and displays the result on the page.
+On the JavaScript page, there are two mathematical functions that run using guest input.
+The first one will generate a random number.
+Click the first button and then enter a number in numerical format.
+If you fail to enter a number or any input, an error will display on the screen.
+If you enter a number in numerical format, a random number will be generated between 1 and your number and display on the screen.

+The second one will calculate how many weeks you've been alive.
+First, click the second button on the screen.
+Enter your age in years in numerical format.
+Then, it asks you to enter in a time period to convert your age into.
+It only works on 'weeks' so please only enter 'weeks'.
+It will calculate how many weeks you've been alive and enter that number on the page.
+It will also display formatting errors.

 ---end